indepth-dev/community/files/en-us/tutorials/angular/no-div-arounds-writing-semantic-progress-indicators-in-angular.md

 display_name: No div around - writing semantic progress indicators in Angular
 ---

-# No div around: writing semantic progress indicators in Angular
+# No div around - writing semantic progress indicators in Angular

 > In this article, I will show how to develop semantic Angular-components [ProgressBar](https://taiga-ui.dev/components/progress-bar) and [ProgressCircle](https://taiga-ui.dev/components/progress-circle).